Ravindu121212/Myproject/README.md

 # Myproject
 Full stack development
-this is the first text
+this is the second text